 “And He created the jinn from a smokeless flame of fire.”

 As surprising as it may sound, Jinns make a whole population that is way more diverse than human beings.
-Moreover, with the various types mentioned in the Quran, we can predict how every type is one of a kind with different traits and intentions.
+Moreover, with the various types mentioned in the Quran, we can predict that every type is one of a kind and has different traits and intentions.

 Take from the information, Jinns can be malicious, or they would be least bothered by our presence.
 They can mimic an animal form or appear entirely as a human.
 The types and forms are endless and versatile.